Adventures in advertising, technology, politics and beyond

 International trade was a top priority for the Key government, and his successor Prime Minister Bill English who contested the 2017 election campaigned on how important trade is to boosting livelihoods.

-During this election the National Party was one of Topham Guerin's first clients, and as you can see we had some fun working on the creative content for that election.
+During this election the National Party was one of Topham Guerin's first clients, and as you can see we had some fun working on the creative content.

 While National and Bill English lost that election, six years later voters in NZ look likely to elect another National-led government.